Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Conclusion

 \section{Conclusion}

 We presented document-level context-aware NMT models and showed their effectiveness in addressing zero-resource domains.
 We compared against strong baselines and showed that document-level context can be leveraged to obtain domain signals.
-The proposed models benefit from large context and also obtain strong performance in traditional multi-domain scenarios.
-Our experimental results show that document-level context should be further explored in future work on domain adaptation and may also suggest that larger context would be beneficial for other discourse phenomena such as cohesion and coherence.
+The proposed models benefit from large context and also obtain strong performance in multi-domain scenarios.
+Our experimental results show the proposed models obtain improvements of up to $1.0$ BLEU in this difficult zero-resource domain setup.
+Furthermore, they show that document-level context should be further explored in future work on domain adaptation and suggest that larger context would be beneficial for other discourse phenomena such as coherence.